Evelyn Thomas Butts

 Evelyn Thomas Butts (May 22, 1924 - March 11, 1993) was an African American civil rights activist and politician in Virginia.
 She is best known for challenging the poll tax and took her case before the United States Supreme Court.
-Butts was part of the civil rights movement and later became an influential member of Norfolk politics.
+Butts was part of the civil rights movement and later became an influential figure in Norfolk politics.

 Early life

 Evelyn Thomas was born May 22, 1924, in Norfolk, Virginia.
 When she was ten years old, her mother, Lottie Cornick Thomas, died and she was adopted and raised by a politically active aunt.
 She married Charles Herbert Butts in 1941 and her husband served in World War II.
 The couple had three daughters together.
 When Charles retired due to a war-injury, Butts worked as a seamstress and took in boarders to make money.
 The Butts family moved to the Oakwood neighborhood of Norfolk and Butts became the president of the neighborhood's civic league.